-Analysis: As the Taliban gains ground in Afghanistan, this is Biden's cold-eyed judgment of American interests
+As the Taliban gains ground in Afghanistan, this is Biden's cold-eyed judgment of American interests | CNN

 ’Our identity is turning to ashes’

-"We are losing our history, our identity is turning to ashes, our soul is burning," the mayor of Reggio Calabria, Giuseppe Falcomata, wrote on Facebook Wednesday

-, urging people to abandon their homes as wildfires sweep southern Italy.
-More than a hundred fires are currently active in the Calabria region alone, the "toe" of Italy's boot.
-Further south, the Sicilian town of Siracusa unofficially broke Europe's all-time heat record with 48.8°C (120°F) on Wednesday.
+“We are losing our history, our identity is turning to ashes, our soul is burning,” the mayor of Reggio Calabria, Giuseppe Falcomata, wrote on Facebook Wednesday, urging people to abandon their homes as wildfires sweep southern Italy.
+More than a hundred fires are currently active in the Calabria region alone, the “toe” of Italy’s boot.
+Further south, the Sicilian town of Siracusa unofficially broke Europe’s all-time heat record with 48.8°C (120°F) on Wednesday.
 The hottest temperature ever previously recorded in Europe was 48.0°C (118°F) in Athens, Greece in 1977.

 July 5th to August 9th

-More than 98% of US residents now live in an area where there is a "high" or "substantial" risk of Covid-19 community transmission

--- up from 19% of residents only a month ago, reports CNN's Priya Krishnakumar
+More than 98% of US residents now live in an area where there is a “high” or “substantial” risk of Covid-19 community transmission – up from 19% of residents only a month ago, reports CNN’s Priya Krishnakumar.

-The US Centers for Disease Control and Prevention measures community transmission using two metrics -- the number of cases per 100,000 people and the test positivity rate, both measured over the previous seven days.
-Driven in large part by the highly infectious Delta variant

-and low vaccination rates in many regions, the latest CDC figures now show an alarming rise in the number of counties that are considered at "high" risk of community transmission (red on the map above).
+The US Centers for Disease Control and Prevention measures community transmission using two metrics – the number of cases per 100,000 people and the test positivity rate, both measured over the previous seven days.
+Driven in large part by the highly infectious Delta variant and low vaccination rates in many regions, the latest CDC figures now show an alarming rise in the number of counties that are considered at “high” risk of community transmission (red on the map above).

 On Monday, 2,361 counties in the United States were listed in the “high” tier, a stark increase from 457 counties in the same tier at the beginning of July.

-Note: Editor’s Note: This story was excerpted from the August 12 edition of CNN’s Meanwhile in America, the daily email about US politics for global readers.
-Click here to read past editions and subscribe.